hifilorau/Python-Intro-Course/Chapter1.md

 print(add(3, 4))
 ```

+### Summary

 As you progress through the upcoming chapters, you'll explore more in-depth differences and similarities between Python and JavaScript.
 By the end of this course, you'll have a solid understanding of Python fundamentals and be able to write your own Python programs.
+Let's go onto chapter 2.